Systemap/smallworld-magik-vscode/README.md

 ## GIS Command Session Configuration (`Smallworld.sessions`)

-The advanced format for a GIS Command can be defined in the `Smallworld.sessions` section of settings in the form of a JSON object.
+`Smallworld.sessions` section provides a flexible configuration for multiple and complex GIS Command definitions in the form of a JSON object.
 GIS Commands defined in `Smallworld.sessions` are self contained and do not share or use the `Smallworld.startup` or `Smallworld.gisPath` values.
 The`Smallworld.sessions` setting is defined in the following format:

 	{
 		"Smallworld.sessions": [
 			{
-				"session": "< optional label displayed on the list of GIS Commands F2-z >" "gisPath": "< optional Smallworld Core product directory (%SMALLWORLD_GIS%) >" "startup": "< optional DOS commands to run before gis.exe >" "command": "<[-p productDir] [-e envFile] [-j options] ... [-a aliasFile] alias ...>" }
+				"session": "< optional label displayed on the list of GIS Commands F2-z >", "gisPath": "< optional Smallworld Core product directory (%SMALLWORLD_GIS%) >", "startup": "< optional DOS commands to run before gis.exe >", "command": "<[-p productDir] [-e envFile] [-j options] ... [-a aliasFile] alias ...>" }
-		}
+		]
 	}

 An example configuration for multiple sessions is included in the next section.